kamil-kw/kamil_cv_1st_project/README.md

 * Interface is easy to navigate;
 * The website is responsive across all devices (mobile, tablet and desktop);
 * Content is displayed in a clear and understanding format;
-* To have ability to contact with creator;
+* To have the ability to contact the page creator;
-* User can check my work history;
+* Users can check my work history;
-* User can download printable version of CV.
+* Users can download printable CV.

 ## 1.2.
 Structure